 There are typically a variety of shared amenities, which may include a fitness center with shared equipment, a clubhouse and pool.
 Some locations also sit on or near a golf course, giving residents of that community access to it as much as they would like.
 Amenities also typically include shared open spaces, trails and biking areas.

-Other locations go further and offer onsite amenities that are more elaborate.
+Some 55+ communities in Port St. Lucie go further and offer onsite amenities that are more elaborate.
 Some have a bar, club or restaurant onsite.
 It is important to consider all features before making a decision about any specific location, as those amenities are typically what bring new residents to the community in the first place.

 Services Offered at 55+ Retirement Communities